sql-sith/cdc-2024-competition/resources/Slim_Shady_the_REAL_GREEN_DOCS.md

 TODO: IMAGE.png

-Next, enter your email in the `BOXNAME` box.
+Next, enter your email in the box below the text `Enter email to sign up for eNews`.

 TODO: IMAGE.png

-Finally, click the `SUBMITNAME` button.
+Finally, click the `SEND` button.

 TODO: IMAGE.png